Kitura/Kitura/README.md

   Note: For more information on the Swift Package Manager, go [here](https://swift.org/package-manager)

-3. Now we need to add Kitura as a dependency for your project (Package.swift):
+3. Now we add Kitura as a dependency for your project (Package.swift):

   ```swift
   import PackageDescription